mtp0326/PennCloud/README.md

 ### General Workflow of Transaction:
 1. When the user sends a transaction request from the webpage, the request is sent to the frontend load balancer.
 The frontend load balancer then provides the user with the IP address and port of the frontend server.
 2. The user then sends a connection and transaction request to the indicated frontend server.
-3. The frontend server then sends a transaction request to the backend load balancer to get an available backend group's IP address and port.
+3. The frontend server then sends a transaction request to the backend load balancer/coordinator to get an available backend group's IP address and port.
 The load balancer then provides the IP address and port of the primary node for the available backend group.
 4. The frontend server then sends the transaction request to the primary node of the backend group.
 5. The backend group performs a 2PC protocol to process the request (will be specified in the 2PC Backend Transaction Process).
 6. The primary node will return the result to the frontend server.
 7. The frontend server will then return the result to the user.

 ### 2PC Backend Transaction Process
-**Initial Configuration:** The backend load balancer will first assign the primary and subordinate nodes to the primary backend node for each group, to which the primary backend node will then send the configuration to the subordinate nodes.
+**Initial Configuration:** The backend load balancer/coordinator will first assign the primary and subordinate nodes to the primary backend node for each group, to which the primary backend node will then send the configuration to the subordinate nodes.

 **Transaction:**
 1. The frontend server will first send the transaction request to the primary node of the backend group.
 If the transaction is a GET request, the primary node immediately returns the result to the frontend server.
 If the transaction is a PUT, PUTV, or DELETE request, the primary node will perform a 2PC protocol with the other subordinate nodes in the backend group.
 For the 2PC protocol, the primary node will first send a PREP message to the subordinate nodes, to which the nodes respond with an ACK or REJECT message.